What sort of tours do you do?

 What does a typical tour involve?

 How long does it last?
 This is up to you, but for most people, two hours or so is enough to get a proper feel for a particular site and its attractions, without getting too tiring.
-But a fun day could involve a walk, and highlights tours of a site (the Tower of London, say, or Westminster Abbey) and a museum or gallery (the National Gallery or the British Museum, for example).
+But a fun day could involve a walk, a highlights tours of a site (the Tower of London, say, or Westminster Abbey) and a museum or gallery (the National Gallery or the British Museum, for example).

 Where do we meet?
 For a museum, gallery or other site, we normally meet at the entrance.
 For a walking tour we normally meet at a convenient Tube station.